 Moving a paper process online can be daunting.
 There are all different moving parts that you need to understand to make sure the solution will work for you.
-There is often confusion about how PlanIt Scheduling Software handles open shifts, extra duty, and special events.
+There is often confusion about how PlanIt Scheduling Software handles scheduling police officers for special events, extra duty, and open shifts.
 Throughout this article you will learn exactly how it works - and saves you a lot of time.

 Police departments often handle overtime hours differently than other organizations.
 That is why we created a feature tailored to the specific functionality.